trackme518/OSCreplay/README.md

 ### Linux
 Tested on Ubuntu 64bit.
 You can always run the app from the terminal.
 If using GUI and the app does not run when you double click the "create_multichannel_audio2" file icon you need to change the settings of your file explorer.
 In Nautilus file explorer click the hamburger menu (three lines icon next to minimise icon ), select "preferences".
 Click on "behaviour" tab, in the "Executable Text Files" option select "Run them".
 Close the dialogue and double click the "create_multichannel_audio2" file icon (bash script) - now it should start.
 The encoder is using [static builds](https://johnvansickle.com/ffmpeg/) of FFmpeg inside the "data" folder.
 You can swap that for your own ffmpeg build if needed.

+## Known bugs
+If you are using websockets you need to close the connection from the client properly on exit otherwise there will websocket timeout error in the OSCReplay App and you will need to restart it.

 ## License
 Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International.
 Please refer to the [license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Author is not liable for any damage caused by the software.
 Usage of the software is completely at your own risk.
 For commercial licensing please [https://tricktheear.eu/contact/](contact) us.